 RES 212 Clinical Case Simulations (2) (3, 0) This course prepares the student to review, recall and analyze basic and advanced information regarding clinical simulation cases for the Registered Respiratory Therapist (RRT) exam.
-Prerequisites: RES 211, RES 230, RES 240, RES 250, and RES 249
+Prerequisites: RES 211, RES 230, RES 240, RES 250, RES 249, and RES 259.
+Class is Face to Face mode.

 RES 220 Respiratory Care Procedures II (1) (1, 2) Integration of theoretical and laboratory experiences with emphasis on selecting, assembling, using and troubleshooting ventilators as well as ventilator monitoring and weaning techniques.
-This course also includes selection, assembly, use and troubleshooting of equipment including: IPPB ventilators, suctioning devices, vacuum
+This course also includes selection, assembly, use and troubleshooting of equipment including: IPPB ventilators, suctioning devices, vacuum systems, PEP devices, artificial airways, and patients breathing circuits.
+Prerequisite: Cum.
+GPA of 2.80 in Pre-Respiratory Courses.
+Co-requisite: RES 210.
+Class is Face to Face mode.

 RES 230 Neonatal and Pediatric Respiratory Care (2) (3, 0) An introduction to neonatal and pediatric respiratory care concepts including placental and fetal circulation, cardiopulmonary events at birth, assessment of newborn, cardio-pulmonary disorders, basics of respiratory care and neonatal mechanical ventilation.
 (Formerly: RES 202) Prerequisites: RES 100, RES 120, RES 201, RES 210, RES 220, RES 129, RES 239, and RES 249.
-Co-requisite: RES 240
+Co-requisite: RES 240.
+Class is a hybrid mode

 RES 239 Clinical Practicum II (1) (0, 8) Continuation of basic respiratory care procedures under direct clinical supervision.
 Emphasis on development of new skills, including airway management, nasotracheal suctioning, chest physiotherapy and hyperinflation therapy.
 64 clinical contact hours.
 Prerequisite: Cum.
 GPA of 2.80 in Pre-Respiratory courses.
+Class is Face to Face at the hospital

-RES 240 Respiratory Care Procedures III (2) (1, 2) This course is a continuation of RES 220 through a systematic review of adult mechanical ventilations.
-Special emphasis is given to the difference between mechanical ventilation of the newborn and adult patient.
-Also introduces the student to special procedures like chest tubes.
-Prerequisites: RES 100, RES 120, RES 201, RES 210, RES 220, RES 129, RES 239, and RES 249.
-Co-requisite: RES 230
+RES 240 Respiratory Care Procedures III (2) (1, 2) This course is a continuation of RES-220 through a systematic review of adult mechanical ventilation and an introduction to newborn mechanical ventilation.
+Special emphasis is given to the difference between mechanical ventilation of newborn and adult patients.
+Prerequisites: RES 100, RES 120, RES 201, RES 210, RES 220, RES 129, RES 239, Co-requisite: RES 230.
+Class is Face to Face mode

 RES 249 Clinical Practicum III (1) (0, 8) Supervised clinical experience with emphasis in mechanical ventilation in the adult patient and introduction to critical care management.
 64 clinical contact hours.
-Prerequisite: Cum.
-GPA of 2.80 in previous semesters
+Prerequisite: RES 100, RES 120, RES 201, RES 210, RES 220, RES 129, RES 239.
+Class is Face to Face at the hospital.

 RES 250 Hemodynamics and Cardiac Monitoring (2) (3, 0) This course reinforces the concepts of cardiovascular anatomy and physiology discussed in previous respiratory courses.
 Emphasis on techniques and theory necessary for the interpretation and evaluation of hemodynamic measurements and hemodynamic monitoring.
-Prerequisites: RES 100, RES 120, RES 201, RES 210, RES 220, RES 129, RES 239 and RES 249
+Prerequisites: RES 100, RES 120, RES 201, RES 210, RES 220, RES 129, RES 239.
+Class is a hybrid mode.

 RES 259 Clinical Practicum IV (2) (0, 8) Clinical practice designed for the advanced respiratory student under direct clinical supervision.
 Introduction to basic respiratory care procedures and critical care management of neonates and pediatric patients.
 128 clinical contact hours.
-Prerequisites: RES 100, RES 120, RES 201, RES 210, RES 220, RES 129, RES 239, and RES 249
+Prerequisites: RES 100, RES 120, RES 201, RES 210, RES 220, RES 129, RES 239, and RES 249.
+Class is Face to Face at the hospital.

 RES 280 Clinical Internship I (2) (0, 6) The purpose of this independent clinical rotation experience is an opportunity for students to gain more practice in the collection, review, analysis and evaluation of non-critical patient data.
 It is also an opportunity for students to apply principles of equipment manipulation, infection control and quality control.
 192 clinical contact hours.
-Prerequisites: RES 100, RES 120, RES 201, RES 210, RES 220, RES 129 and RES 239
+Prerequisites: RES 100, RES 120, RES 201, RES 210, RES 220, RES 129 and RES 239.
+Class is Face to Face at the hospital